isomerpages/moe-kuochuanprespri/_partners/Parent Support Group.md

 You can join the PSG and volunteer your services to the school.
-Please fill up the [PSG Recruitment Form](tiny.cc/Join-KCPPSPSG)&nbsp;or you can send a request &nbsp;via email to&nbsp;[kcppspsvg@gmail.com](mailto:kcppspsvg@gmail.com).
+Please fill up the [PSG Recruitment Form](https://docs.google.com/forms/d/e/1FAIpQLSfL5d9oGktp-xyzOYuRD5nS6gy9uaCE4nnSwxI9eOYbWtrkSg/viewform); or you can send a request &nbsp;via email to&nbsp;[kcppspsvg@gmail.com](mailto:kcppspsvg@gmail.com).
 In doing so, you will have a better understanding of our staff, our school and its programmes.
 For more information, please visit their Facebook page at&nbsp;[https://www.facebook.com/kcpps.psg](https://www.facebook.com/kcpps.psg).